- Departments & Programs

 No request to return is granted automatically.
 The Registrar reserves the right to deny a student an enrollment pattern that includes an "R" for an overcrowded term even when the student is readmitted by the Office of the Dean of Undergraduate Students.
 "Before returning" will be considered and at least 60 days prior to the beginning of the term for which a return is being requested, students who have withdrawn for medical reasons must secure the recommendation of the appropriate personnel at the College Health Service stating that they are fully capable of meeting academic responsibilities.

 Those who withdrew with prejudice or who were suspended must support their applications with letters of recommendation from employers or other non-relatives who have known them well during their absence from the College.
-Falsification of any information in the readmission process may postpone a decision and be referred to the COS.
+Falsification of any information in the request to return process may postpone a decision and be referred to the COS.